 10% of the total number of employees

 You can set up an individual coverage HRA at any time.
-You’ll just need to provide a written notice to your employees as soon as they’re eligible to participate, and 90 days before the beginning of each plan year.
+You’ll need to provide a written notice to your employees as soon as they’re eligible to participate and 90 days before the beginning of each plan year.

+Compare coverage options with our HRA decision guide.
 Find out more about how an individual coverage HRA compares to other products and services that may be available to help you cover your employees.